 Thirdly, gout attacks usually last for only days and rarely weeks, whereas pseudogout can last up to 3 months.

 Finally, tests can give further clues.
-On ultrasound, uric acid crystals form on the cartilage and are often referred to as a ‘double contour’ sign.
+On ultrasound, uric acid crystals form on the cartilage, often called a ‘double contour’ sign.
 In pseudogout, we see calcium in the middle of the articular cartilage.
 When analyzing fluid from joints, uric acid crystals look needle-shaped, while calcium crystals are rod-shaped.

 Treatment

 Unfortunately, there is no cure.
-Moreover, diet does not affect attacks.
+Moreover, diet does not affect the frequency of attacks.
 Generally, we recommend medications to treat and prevent symptoms.

 For acute attacks, we suggest ibuprofen, colchicine or steroid tablets.
 In a recent study, colchicine and steroid tablets were equally effective.

 In severe cases, cortisone shots can effectively control pain and swelling in affected joints.
-Generally, we should do cortisone shots under ultrasound to improve accuracy and effect.
+Generally, cortisone injections should be administered under ultrasound guidance to improve accuracy and efficacy.

-Finally, surgery and joint replacement might be needed in cases of sere cartilage disease.
+Finally, surgery and joint replacement might be needed in cases of severe cartilage disease.

 Can calcium supplements cause pseudogout?